DNS stands for Domain name system, which translates a simple domain or website name into a machine-readable form that is called IP.

 THE primary DNS server is the main server where it collects and reads the data from the domain zone file, This primary server also responsible to send the files on the secondary server.

-When a primary server transfers domain zone info from one server to another, it is called as Zone transfer or Zone relocation. zone information is written by the administrator who allows the server that how to behave with other servers.
+When an initial server shifts domain zone info from one server to a different, it is called Zone transfer or Zone relocation. zone information is written by the administrator who allows the server that how to behave with other servers.
 The primary reason for this is to make the admin’s life easier by having double the security due to multiple servers and also to create a backup.
-Once a primary server is created and zone data is copied, there is actually no need for backup, since all of this is taken care of already because of the primary server by default copies all this data to the secondary server every time.
+Once a primary server is created and zone data is copied, there is actually no need for backup, since all of this is taken care of already because the primary server by default it prints all this data to the secondary server per moment.

 2.Secondary DNS server

-THE secondary DNS server is called a slave server its only work to capture or save the data of the primary server is acting as a backup server.
+The secondary DNS server is called a slave server its just work to obtain or keep the data of the primary server is working as a backup server.

 How its work

-The Domain Name System (DNS) is the phonebook of the Internet.
+We can also call the Domain Name System (DNS) is the phonebook of the Internet.
 Web browsers interact through Internet Protocol (IP) addresses.
-DNS translates domain names to IP addresses so browsers can load Internet resources.
-Each device connected to the Internet has a unique IP address that other machines use to find the device.
+DNS transposes domain names to IP addresses so browsers can load Internet sources.
+Each device connected to the Internet has a different IP address that other machines apply to find the device.